-Despite the tremendous growth of Norwegian aquaculture, the industry has not increased the usage of wild fish.
-The reason is that fish feed manufacturers have partly replaced marine raw materials with vegetable ingredients.
+Despite the large growth in the aquaculture industry over the last 30 years, no more wild fish are used in the feed today than was the case in the past.
+This is because the feed companies have replaced some of the marine ingredients with plant ingredients.
 Research has made it possible to reduce the amount of fishmeal and fish oil without compromising fish welfare or the quality of the salmon.
 In the 1990s, 90 percent of Norwegian salmon feed consisted of fishmeal and fish oil.
 Today, these two products constitute only around 30 percent of the feed, which is still enough to make sure the salmon have sufficient levels of the omega-3 fatty acids EPA and DHA.
-The rest of the feed is made up of sustainably produced vegetable ingredients like soy [insert internal link].
+The rest of the feed consists of plant ingredients, such as soya, which are produced in accordance with sustainable principles.
 The salmon industry uses sensors and underwater cameras to reduce feed waste, i.e. feed that slips through the cage without being eaten.
 Today it is also easier to make use of scrapings and by-products from fish production.

 Efficient feed utilization